ntua-el15074/BePresentApp/README.md

 ### Debug APK
 This repo contains the Debug APK in the home directory of the repository under the name "app-debug.apk".

+### Compatability
+The app is compatible with both Android and iOS.

 # Collaborators